hughesthatgirl/hughesthatgirl.github.io/00_homework-3/README.md

 1. To generate the password with the desired length and criteria, click the 'Generate Password' button
     1. Note: If the criteria and/or length is not selected by the user, when the generate button is clicked, it will display error messaging depending on what the user has left blank

-## Go to the portfolio page
+## Go to the Password Generator
-Follow this link to [go straight to the portfolio section](https://hughesthatgirl.github.io/portfolio.html) of my website.
+Follow this link to [go to the password generator](https://hughesthatgirl.github.io/00_homework-3/index.html).
-Click on the link on the portfolio page to go to the password generator site.

 ## Preview of what the password generator should look like
 ![Screenshot of the password generator](./images/password_generator_unfilled.png);